LearnOnDemandSystems/docs/lod/lod-api/lod-api-results.md

+---
+title: "Results API Command"
+description: "The Results command returns information about all lab instance results that started or ended within a specified time range."
+isPublished: true
+---

 # Results

 The **Results** command returns information about all lab instance results that started or ended within a specified time range. **The time range cannot exceed 7 days**.